Visitors are like food to your website, without them your website will starve.

 - Paid Ads – Any paid campaign like Google Adwords, etc..
 We won’t touch on this channel today.

-An ideal scenario would be to balance your traffic acquisition among these various channels.
-Let’s break things down a bit further and see what we should do (and shouldn’t do) within each channel to drive traffic.
+Effective website traffic generation balances your traffic among these channels.
+Let’s see what we should do (and shouldn’t do) within each channel to drive traffic.

 This can be a confusing metric as it’s often misrepresented in website analytics software, we won’t get into the why’s here, but if you’re curious here’s a great article.